 top of page

-As of 2025, Building Information Modeling (BIM) has become a key term driving innovation in the construction industry.
-BIM is a technology that centralizes not only building geometry but also information such as structure, MEP, materials, and costs within a 3D model, enabling advanced information sharing and collaboration that were difficult with traditional 2D drawings.
-Digital transformation (DX) centered on BIM is rapidly progressing, bringing major changes to workflows from project planning and design through construction and facility management.
-Driven by government initiatives and technological advances, a wide range of players—including small and medium-sized enterprises—are beginning to adopt BIM, spawning new trends one after another.
-The 2025 BIM landscape encompasses many trends, including the use of AI, digital twins, cloud collaboration, integration with VR/AR, and increased environmental considerations.
-This article unpacks the latest BIM trends for 2025 and offers future forecasts, explaining how these developments will transform the industry with concrete examples and data.
+As of 2025, BIM (Building Information Modeling) has become a buzzword for innovation in the construction industry.
+BIM is a technology that enables unified management of all information—beyond building geometry—such as structure, MEP, materials, and cost on a 3D model, enabling advanced information sharing and coordination that were difficult with conventional 2D drawings.
+Digital transformation (DX) centered on BIM is progressing rapidly, bringing major changes to business processes from project planning and design to construction and maintenance.
+Driven by government initiatives and technological innovation, a wide range of players, including small and medium-sized enterprises, are beginning to adopt BIM, creating new trends one after another.
+Trends surrounding BIM in 2025 span AI utilization, digital twins, cloud collaboration, integration with VR/AR, and environmental considerations.
+This article unpacks the latest BIM trends for 2025 and discusses future forecasts.
+It explains how these developments will change the industry, using concrete examples and data.

 Latest BIM Trends in 2025